-The launch os Siri on to Apple desktops and laptops has yet to be confirmed by Apple, so if you enjoy using Siri on your iPhone and iPad keep your fingers crossed, and it might with any luck appear in some form with OS X Mountain Lion.
+The launch of Siri on Apple desktops and laptops has yet to be confirmed by Apple.
+However, the presence of Siri-related code in OS X Mountain Lion indicates that Apple is at least exploring the possibility.
+If you enjoy using Siri on your iPhone and iPad, keep your fingers crossed, as it might, with any luck, appear in some form with OS X Mountain Lion.

 Source: 9to5 Mac